DataBiosphere/toil/.github/PULL_REQUEST_TEMPLATE.md

 ## Changelog Entry
 To be copied to the [draft changelog](https://github.com/DataBiosphere/toil/wiki/Draft-Changelog) by merger:

- * PR submitter writes their recommendataion for a changelog entry here
+ * PR submitter writes their recommendation for a changelog entry here

 ## Reviewer Checklist